Architectural Acoustics Consultant?! Who is He?

 More...

-“The construction of walls, floors and ceilings is fundamental to any architectural endeavour.
-When the space within will be acoustically sensitive, those elements take an additional importance.
-In addition to structural integrity, these partitions must work as sound barriers to isolate the interior space from exterior noise, and to isolate the exterior from interior sound.
-To satisfy this acoustical requirement, these structural barriers must be designed and constructed in ways that are considerably different from typical building specifications.”
+“The construction of walls, floors, and ceilings is fundamental to any architectural endeavour.
+When the space within is acoustically sensitive, those elements take additional importance.
+In addition to structural integrity, these partitions must work as sound barriers to isolate the interior space from exterior noise and the exterior from interior sound.
+To satisfy this acoustical requirement, these structural barriers must be designed and constructed in considerably different ways from typical building specifications.”

-All buildings have some inherent level of resistance to the penetration of external sound and the transfering of sound from room to room.
+All buildings have some inherent level of resistance to the penetration of external sound and the transferring of sound from room to room.
 However, there is always a residual level of sound transfer into a room.
 This, in acoustically sensitive spaces, may be unacceptably high.
-The engineering and construction effort aimed at reducing the level of unwanted noise or sound in a room or a building is called “soundproofing”.
+The engineering and construction effort to reduce unwanted noise or sound in a room or a building is called “soundproofing.”
 It is a sub-specialty of building acoustics.
 Building acoustics is a branch of acoustics science.
 This is the business of an acoustics company.
-The specialist who is an expert in this discipline is called an architectural acoustics consultant, a building acoustics counsultant or, more nerrowly, a soundproofing consultant.
+The specialist who is an expert in this discipline is called an architectural acoustics consultant, a building acoustics consultant, or, more narrowly, a soundproofing consultant.

 Building acoustics tasks done by an acoustics company

-In a nutshell, building acoustics and soundproofing involves these activities:
+In a nutshell, building acoustics and soundproofing involves these engineering activities:

 • Establishment of acoustical objectives for a building project.